7.–9. May 2026

 Hardanger International Siderfest

-Welcome to the third edition of the Hardanger International Ciderfest in Odda, Hardanger, from May 11th - 13th 2023.
+Welcome to the sixth edition of the Hardanger International Ciderfest, from May 7th - 9th 2026.

 The Norwegian cider industry is really expanding now and experience great success.